As the official capital of the province of Quebec and one of the oldest settlements in North America, Quebec City requires very little presentation

 One of the few advantages Quebec City has over Montreal (what can I say, a girl’s gotta represent) is its volume.
 Being of a more modest size, the capital doesn’t take as long to visit and is easier to navigate, much like its neighbouring attractions.
 Here are a few ideas:

-- Relaxing road trip along King’s Road between Saint-Augustin and Neuville
+- Road trip along King’s Road between Saint-Augustin and Neuville

 - Bucolic and slow-paced day at Île d’Orleans